 What’s the secret to superior juicing?
-Mark Zeitouni — executive chef of The Standard, Miami, who’s been juicing since the mid-‘90s — knows it’s all about the cold press.
+The Standard, Miami knows it’s all about the cold press.
 There’s something of a debate, you see, among extraction aficionados — mastication (cold press) vs. traditional centrifugal juicing — but there really shouldn't be, he says.
 The cold press method, which produces the highest juice yield and retains the most vitamins and minerals by eliminating, well, heat, is where it’s at.

-Which brings us to The Standard Spa, which recently opened a stand-alone Juice Café to supply the hotel with a steady stream of fresh-squeezed goodness, tailored to Chef Mark's exacting specifications.
-Here, he explains the appeal of his five most popular concoctions:
+Which brings us to The Standard Spa, which recently opened a stand-alone Juice Café to supply the hotel with a steady stream of fresh-squeezed goodness, tailored to exacting specifications.
+Here, we explain the appeal of the five most popular concoctions:

 Beet Juice with Almond Milk